aspiers/opensuse-spotify-installer/README.md

 4. Make the script executable, e.g. from a terminal, type `chmod +x install-spotify.sh`
 5. Run it as a non-root user, e.g. from a terminal type `./install-spotify.sh`

+The installer uses `sudo` for operations which require root privileges, so you may be prompted for a password during the install.

 ## Support, bugs, development etc.

 Development lives at the home page: